Canadian public debt: Historical context

-In 2010, Canada's debt-to-GDP ratio was 77%.
-During the period that included the 2008 financial crisis and the Great Recession, Stephen Harper's CPC government reported six straight years of budget deficits.
-The federal debt (measured as the accumulated deficit) continued to increase after the 2008 financial crisis.
-The net debt-to-GDP ratio increased to 33% in 2013, and then began a slight decline.
+During the period that included the 2008 financial crisis and the Great Recession, Stephen Harper's government reported six straight years of budget deficits, and the federal government's debt increased.
+The net debt-to-GDP ratio rose to 33% in 2013, and then began a slight decline.

-During 2020, the first year of the historic COVID-19 pandemic, the sum of all government liabilities (gross debt) reached $2,852 billion (129.2% as a ratio of GDP).
-The consolidated general government (federal, provincial, territorial and local governments) posted an "historic deficit" of $325.5 billion to provide relief.
-Issuances of financial instruments in 2020Q2 reached record highs, including an additional $234.4 billion in federal short term paper and an additional $65.7 billion in federal bonds.
-Borrowing at the subnational level (mostly provincial government bonds) reached $62 billion.
-By 2022Q2, the GDP increased and the federal government's net debt-to-GDP ratio was 35.4%, down from 36.8% in Q1.
+In 2020, the first year of the COVID-19 pandemic, gross debt reached an unprecedented $2,852 billion, or 129.2% as a ratio of GDP.
+That year the consolidated general government (federal, provincial, territorial and local governments) posted an historic deficit of $325.5 billion.
+Issuances of government financial instruments in 2020Q2 reached record highs, including $234.4 billion in federal short term paper, and $65.7 billion in federal bonds, plus $62 billion at the subnational level (mostly provincial government bonds).

 During the COVID-19 pandemic, interest rates were at an historic low which meant that the massive deficit spending was easier to finance.

-Interest payments on debt represented approximately 1% of GDP early in the pandemic, compared to 6% in 1995, when it reached its highest level.
-By mid-2021, interest payments on public debt were projected to rise for the federal government and nine of ten provinces.
-For the fiscal year ending 31 March 2022, interest expense on government debt liabilities was $64.6 billion, or 6.8% of every dollar of revenue.
+Interest paid on debt represented approximately 1% of GDP early in the pandemic, compared to 6% in 1995.

+For the 2021/22 fiscal year, interest expense on government debt liabilities was $64.6 billion, or 6.8% of every dollar of revenue.

+Higher debt refinancing interest rates and greater government gross debt meant that, by the 2024/25 fiscal year, consolidated general government interest expense rose to $102.4 billion ($50.1 billion at the federal level, and $52.5 billion for provincial, territorial and local governments).

+Interest expense was 9% measured as a share of total government revenue, and 3.3% as a share of GDP.

-Public debt of Canadian provinces, territories, and local governments (PTLG)
+Public debt of Canadian provinces, territories, and local governments

-The total financial liabilities or gross debt of the Canadian consolidated provincial, territorial and local governments (PTLG) was $1,460 billion in 2021 (the fiscal year ending 31 March 2022), as shown in the table below.
-Provincial government gross debt is a substantial proportion of the $2,942 billion of public debt obligations of Canadians.
-Consolidated PTLG gross debt is 58.2% measured as a percentage of GDP, almost as large as the federal government's 62.5%.
+The total financial liabilities or gross debt of the Canadian consolidated provincial, territorial and local governments was $1,608 billion in the 2024/25 fiscal year (ending 31 March 2025), as shown in the table below.
+This amount is 51.7% measured as a percentage of GDP, and is a substantial proportion of the $3,385 billion total public debt obligations of Canadians.

-The value of provincial outstanding debt securities liabilities expressed as a percentage of GDP was lowest for British Columbia (26.1%) and highest for Manitoba (71.4%) in 2021.
+The outstanding debt securities issued by the provincial, territorial, and local governments, at 36.2% as a percentage of GDP, is significant but smaller in size than the federal government's 46.7%.

 Debt securities provide a useful measure of debt because they comprise the largest component of gross debt and are relatively straightforward to measure.
 (Another major component of gross debt, government employee pension plan liabilities, is more difficult to measure as it varies with a plan's investment returns and member longevity, for example.)

-The outstanding debt securities issued by the consolidated provincial, territorial, and local governments (PTLGs), at 40.9% as a percentage of GDP, is smaller but similar in size to the federal government's 48.9%.
+The value of provincial outstanding debt securities liabilities expressed as a percentage of GDP was the lowest for Alberta (21.5%) and the highest for Manitoba (64.4%) in 2024/25.